 Two factors affect position sizing.
 The first is trade risk, while the other is account risk.
 Trade risk refers to the challenge that one has to place an appropriate stop-loss order.
 Essentially, the stop-loss order is a set limit to the losses that one incurs while trading.
 Therefore, once the stop-loss is reached, trading activity is terminated.
 Account risk has to be considered when one is assessing the capital with which they are carrying out forex trading.
 The higher the capital invested, the higher is the profit or loss margin.
 Thus, if one considers why forex trading requires a strategy, the answer would be to mitigate these risks.

 Given how the risks in trading relate to position sizing, it becomes clear that determining the right position size is a critical task.
 However, doing so is no easy task.
 Traders, in general, look to address the risks through the following steps:

 To negate the effects of account risk, one has to set a risk limit.
 The most common way to do so is to set a risk limit to 1% of the capital invested.
 Therefore, in case the capital was $1000, the risk limit would be $10.
 Therefore, one would be willing to risk a loss of 10 dollars while trading.

-Finally, one has all the information s/heb requires to find the ideal trade size.
+Finally, one has all the information required to find the ideal trade size.
 The formula to find it involves the multiplication of the number of pips at risk into the pip value and the number of lots traded.
-This will give an idea as to how much is at risk.
+This will give an idea of how much is at risk.
 By adopting the strategies mentioned above, one can drastically reduce the risks accompanying the web of forex trading.
 Therefore, an individual should look to attain a sizable profit after creating the ideal position size.